mikeagun/concat/README.md

 Concat will look familiar if you have seen other concatenative programming languages like joy, cat, or postscript.
 If not, it can be a bit confusing at first, but just takes some getting used to.
-When I first started concat as a full-featured programming language it was fun brain-exercise just writing (or reading) a simple function, but since I got used to reading+writing stack code (and writing good stack comments) skimming concat code has become an intuitive process.
+When I first started concat as a full-featured programming language it was fun brain-exercise just writing (or reading) a simple function, but once you get used to reading+writing stack code (and writing good stack comments) skimming concat code can become an intuitive process.

 ## Thinking stack-wise
 Concat is entirely postfix -- as we encounter simple push types (e.g. string,int,float,list,dictionary,quotation) we push them onto the stack.